aysanaghazadeh/SensoryAds/rebuttal.md

 **Description Generation Leakage**

-We respectfully disagree with the leakage possibility hypothesis. **We compare our metric with the same setup but utilizing the zero-shot LLMs**.
-Since the exact same descriptions are given to both fine-tuned and zero-shot LLMs, the agreement of zero-shot version should be high as well given the hypothesis on the leakage possibility from description generation stage.
+If the performance of EvoSense was the result of sensation information (interpretation) leakage by MLLMs, the 0-shot LLM should have performed as well as our metric. **We compare our metric with the same setup but utilizing the zero-shot LLMs**.
+Since the exact same descriptions are given to both fine-tuned and zero-shot LLMs, the agreement of zero-shot version should be high as well.
 However, the **zero-shot version results in negative agreement** highlighting the importance of fine-tuning.
 * We have added qualitative examples of MLLM generated descriptions to appendix - A4 - Figure 12.
 In the examples, we show that the MLLMs only provide the detailed description for the image without further interpretations of the image itself or the sensation that it evokes.
 Unfortunately, since we cannot attach images to the comments, we could not include the example in the comment as well.

 ---

 ### [W3] Novelty of Research Direction

 > The claim that this is “the first investigation of how ads evoke the senses” is inaccurate.
-Prior work such as Behavior-LLaVA (ICLR) and related multimodal behavior modeling studies have already explored the link between generated content and human reactions, across a broader behavioral space—including Reddit upvotes, YouTube likes, replay rates, saliency, memorability, and comment patterns.
+Prior works such as Behavior-LLaVA (ICLR) and related multimodal behavior modeling studies have already explored the link between generated content and human reactions, across a broader behavioral space—including Reddit upvotes, YouTube likes, replay rates, saliency, memorability, and comment patterns.
 Those efforts provide a more comprehensive foundation for connecting visual content to audience response.

-We respectfully disagree; however, we thank the reviewer for mentioning this related-work, while not targeting the same research aspect, it is related to our work, and we have added to our related works.
+We respectfully disagree; however, we thank the reviewer for mentioning this related-work.
+While not targeting the same research aspect, it is related to our work, and we have added to our related works.

 Prior multimodal behavior-prediction models (e.g., Behavior-LLaVA) study observable behavioral reactions such as likes, upvotes, or memorability.
 These are external outcomes and do not indicate what sensory experiences an image evokes.
 Our work instead focuses on sensations evoked by the image, which can result in different behaviours in different individuals.
-Quoting from the Behaviour-LLAVA paper itself “Perceptual signals, like seeing, touching, and hearing, help a receiver primarily sense the world around her, ultimately guiding her actions.” which is different from the focus of the Behaviour-LLAVA which is on the actions after receiving the signals.
+Quoting from the Behaviour-LLAVA paper itself “Humans produce two kinds of behavioral signals upon observing a message: perceptual signals and actions as behavior.
+Perceptual signals, like seeing, touching, and hearing, help a receiver primarily sense the world around her, ultimately guiding her actions.
+Actions are how a receiver acts on the outside world.” this part of Behaviour-LLAVA paper indicates the difference between the sensation signals and actions which is the focus of Behaviour-LLAVA.
 Moreover, **Behaviour-LLAVA focuses on the side of the receivers' actions** (understanding their action) while **our work is focused on the sender of signals**.
 The images that evoke the sensations (both generating and understanding).
 Crucially, to the best of our knowledge no prior dataset provides sensory-evocation annotations, nor do existing models attempt to predict or quantify sensory cues in images.
 Behavioral metrics cannot serve as proxies for sensory perception because different users may behave differently despite experiencing similar sensory impressions, and sensory cues may lead to overlapping behaviors.
 This establishes sensory evocation as a distinct and previously unmodeled problem, and our contributions directly address that gap.